liuchunchi/draft-liu-acme-rats/draft-liu-acme-rats.md

 This can be extended to Bring Your Own Device (BYOD) by having those devices provide an equivalent Attestation Result.

-In this document, we propose an approach where ACME Server MAY challenge the ACME Client to produce an Attestation Evidence or Attestation Result in any format that is supported by the RATS Conceptual Message Wrapper {{CMW}}, for instance, an EAT (entity attestation token).
+In this document, we propose an approach where ACME Server MAY challenge the ACME Client to produce an Attestation Evidence or Attestation Result in any format that is supported by the RATS Conceptual Message Wrapper {{-CMW}}, for instance, an EAT (entity attestation token).
 The ACME Server then verifies the attestation result against an appraisal policy as required by by the requested certificate profile.

 ACME can presently offer certificates with multiple identities.